kevinmhankes/Weather-wX-Improved-UI/doc/FAQ.md

 ### Is there a desktop version available?

 For Chromebook, wX can be installed from the Play Store and should offer a decent experience.
 Please see the keyboard shortcuts listed in Settings -> About wX.
 Additionally in radar, trackpad two finger pan works along with pinch zoom.
 I personally have a number of unreleased desktop versions but will likely refrain from officially offering something.
-However, I do plan on a source code only release for a [desktop C++/Qt version](https://gitlab.com/joshua.tee/wxqt) before Feb 2022.
+However, I have released the source code for a [desktop C++/Qt version](https://gitlab.com/joshua.tee/wxqt) as of Dec 2021.

 ### Is there a version available for iOS?